Hundter/MitID-BrowserClient/README.md

 ```

 ### Prerequisites
-Most prerequisites can be installed by running:
+Prerequisites can be installed by running:
 ```
 pip install requirements.txt
 ```